 All of the source code needed to build TorizonCore is publicly available and licensed under a free modifiable license.
 Some components such as GPU drivers may be binary only but this is outside of Toradex control.
 We strive to open source all components we can and will continue to support upstreaming our changes into mainline anytime we can.

-TorizonCore is built from Yocto Project/OpenEmbedded and utilizes over 200 open source projects which all have licensing which fall under the Open Source Initiative guidelines.
-The only proprietary pieces we include are from the SoC vendor and actively work to find OSS alternatives.
+TorizonCore is built from Yocto Project/OpenEmbedded and utilizes over 200 open source projects which all have licensing that falls under the Open Source Initiative guidelines.
+The only proprietary pieces we include are from the SoC vendor and we actively work to find OSS alternatives.

 TorizonCore is built upon our foundational work that is done by our BSP team who handles the majority of our driver work.
 It means that TorizonCore is built on top of the Toradex BSP Layers and Reference Images for Yocto Project.

-TorizonCore is focused on building ease of use and the best out of the box experience without requiring the customer to have extensive Yocto Project/OpenEmbedded knowledge.
+TorizonCore is focused on providing ease-of-use and the best out-of-the-box experience without requiring the customer to have extensive Yocto Project/OpenEmbedded knowledge.

-TorizonCore is built on top of Yocto BSP layers, therefore it cannot work without the BSP layers.
+TorizonCore is built on top of our Yocto BSP layers, therefore it cannot work without them.
 One of the great advantages is that you don't have to build and maintain it by yourself.